shunmian/myblog/_posts/-02 Operating System/2015-08-01-Install Ubuntu.md

 //Done and go to plugin usb to your machine and reboot!

+//IMPORTANT!!!
+- make sure the bios is security boot is set to "Disabled" before install the OS, otherwise, it will show "ERROR: verification failed: (0x1A) security violation".
+- If the seuciry boot is set to "Enabled" and you install the OS, make sure to do "Secure Erase" under BIOS "Settings" to format the SSD first and then set Security boot to "Disabled", then reinstall the os

 {% endhighlight %}

 ## 1.2: Make Bootable Ubuntu based Ukylin USB